Yuanzhe-Jia/Build-A-Neural-Network/README.md

-# Build a neural network from scratch
+# Build A Neural Network From Scratch

 ### Introduction